Luke Trainor (footballer, born 2006): Early life and junior football

 Trainor played junior representative football with the Sandringham Dragons and attended high school at Brighton Grammar School.
 In his early years he played primarily as a forward and a midfielder, only switching to defence in 2024.

 In 2022, Trainor represented the Victorian Metropolitan region at the national under 16 championships, where he was named in the tournament's All-Australian Team.
 In the summer of 2023/24, Trainor took part in the AFL Academy program, training with over the summer and being awarded best on ground in a special exhibition match against VFL team Coburg.
 At this time, he was considered by draft experts to be a potential top-five pick in the forthcoming 2024 AFL draft.

 Trainor represented Victoria Metro at the 2024 AFL Under 18 Championships, playing four matches, averaging 19.8 disposals and 5.8 marks per game and earning selection in the tournament's All-Australian team.
 Trainor kicked the winning goal for his side after the final siren in Metro's grand final victory over Victoria Country.

 He also won the Associated Public Schools of Victoria championship with Brighton Grammar in 2024, as part of the school's undefeated season.
 For his performances, Trainor was named in the Herald Sun's APS team of the year.

 In the same year, Trainor's representative side, the Sandringham Dragons, claimed the Talent League premiership, though Trainor missed playing most of the finals series with a concussion sustained in an earlier match.
 He finished the season averaging 19.8 disposals, 5.6 marks, 2.4 intercept marks and 6 intercept possessions per game and was selected in the league's Team of the Year.

 In the week prior to the 2024 AFL draft, Trainor was projected by AFL Media and the Herald Sun to be selected with the 28th and 29th pick, respectively.

 AFL career

 Trainor was drafted by Richmond with the club's fifth pick and the 21st selection overall in the 2024 AFL draft.
 He recorded 12 disposals and four marks in Richmond's only official pre-season match and subsequently earned selection for an AFL debut in the club's first match of the regular season; a round 1 victory over which also featured the debuts of fellow first-round draftees Sam Lalor and Harry Armstrong.
 After three matches, Trainor was ranked second among 2025 AFL Rising Star eligible players for both metres gained and one-percenters as well as third for kicks and marks that season.

+Trainor played his first senior game for Richmond in their round 3 match against Fremantle.
+He recorded a career high 28 disposals and 9 marks.